Professor Wendy Bach

 Hon.
 Gary W. Moore was first elected Judge/Executive for Boone County, Kentucky in 1998.
 The Judge/Executive is the highest elected office in county government.
 Boone County is the fourth largest and one of the fastest growing counties in the Commonwealth of Kentucky.

 Gary Moore’s tenure as Judge/Executive parallels a distinguished career in both private business and public service.
-Judge Moore currently serves as Chairman of the St. Elizabeth Healthcare Board of Trustees, Second Vice President of the National Association of Counties (NACo), and First Vice President of Kentucky Association of Counties (KACo).
+Judge Moore currently serves as Chairman of the St. Elizabeth Healthcare Board of Trustees, First Vice President of the National Association of Counties (NACo), First Vice President of OKI Regional Board of Governments, and First Vice President of Kentucky Association of Counties (KACo).

 Judge/Executive, Gary Moore has provided vision and leadership for Boone County during a period of tremendous growth and development.
 As a result, just in the last ten years Boone County has been awarded over 150 economic projects totaling $3.6 Billion in capital investment, creating more than 16,000 new jobs.
 Boone County’s population has increased from 86,000 residents from the year 2000, to over 130,000 in 2017.